gvwilson/sensibleadventures/misc/bear-02.md

 Princess Ogmin busied herself tossing pebbles into the river.
 Noxy threw a few as well, but then felt a twinge in the back of her mind.
-Cloak was awake, and thirsty, and wondering where she was.  *Soon*, she mind-spoke soothingly.
+Charger was awake, and thirsty, and wondering where she was.  *Soon*, she mind-spoke soothingly.

 When the princess finally declared that she was bored, Jinpa jogged up